xen-project/xen/docs/misc/xl-network-configuration.markdown

 defaults to domain 0.
 Specifying another domain requires setting up a driver domain which is outside the scope of this document.

+### rate

+Specifies the rate at which the outgoing traffic will be limited to.
+The default if this keyword is not specified is unlimited.

+The rate may be specified as "<RATE>/s" or optionally "<RATE>/s@<INTERVAL>".

+  * `RATE` is in bytes and can accept suffixes:
+      * GB, MB, KB, B for bytes.
+      * Gb, Mb, Kb, b for bits.
+  * `INTERVAL` is in microseconds and can accept suffixes: ms, us, s.
+    It determines the frequency at which the vif transmission credit is replenished.
+The default is 50ms.

+Vif rate limiting is credit-based.
+It means that for "1MB/s@20ms", the available credit will be equivalent of the traffic you would have done at "1MB/s" during 20ms.
+This will results in a credit of 20,000 bytes replenished every 20,000 us.

+For example:

+        'rate=10Mb/s' -- meaning up to 10 megabits every second
+        'rate=250KB/s' -- meaning up to 250 kilobytes every second
+        'rate=1MB/s@20ms' -- meaning 20,000 bytes in every 20 millisecond period

+NOTE: The actual underlying limits of rate limiting are dependent on the underlying netback implementation.

 [oui]: http://en.wikipedia.org/wiki/Organizationally_Unique_Identifier
 [net]: http://wiki.xen.org/wiki/HostConfiguration/Networking